 Even though your Frenchie can never be able to swim, there are some ways that you can employ to help them have some little fun while in water.
 Some of these ways include:

 - The use of life jackets – you can let your dog play around the family pool during the summer months.
 There are tiny and well-fitting life jackets that you can use on your dogs.
 The jackets keep the dogs buoyant and help them keep their head above the surface of the water.
 They are also inflatable and have floating sleeves to offer extra floatation.
 Even with these life jackets, the nose of the bulldog will still not reach the waterline.
+Here you can find the best life jacket for french bulldog.

 - Teach the dog how to swim – you can teach your Frenchie how to swim and how it can exit from the water safely.
 This second way is essential as it helps the dog to exit the water when it accidentally falls in.
 The best way of training your dog to swim is by employing the buddy system.
 In this method, you are required to swim along with the pet and help it paddle while wearing its life vest.
 Buddy system teaches the dog to keep its head above the water surface.